-In certain narrow circumstances, the Investigating Officer may commence an investigation even if the complainant requests that the matter not be pursued.
-In such a circumstance, the Investigating Officer will take all reasonable steps to investigate and respond to the matter in a manner that is informed by the complainant's articulated concerns.
+In certain narrow circumstances, the Investigating Officer may commence an investigation in cases where the complainant requests that the matter not be pursued.
+In such a circumstances, the Investigating Officer will take all reasonable steps to investigate and respond to the matter in a manner that is informed by the complainant's articulated concerns.